 Modern quantum theory began in 1925 with the work of Werner Heisenberg (1901-1976) and Erwin Schrödinger (1887-1961).
-Their approaches were formulated differently, Heisenberg's in terms of matrices, 4 Schrödinger's in terms of PDEs, but were shown to be equivalent by Schrödinger in 1926.
+Their approaches were formulated differently, Heisenberg's in terms of matrices, 4 Schrödinger's in terms of PDEs/waves, but were shown to be equivalent by Schrödinger in 1926.
 Heisenberg's main contribution is his Uncertainty Principle: it is impossible to measure both the position and the momentum of a particle exactly.
-Schrödinger's main contribution is his PDE, Schrödinger's equation (a relative of the wave equation.
+Schrödinger's main contribution is his PDE, Schrödinger's equation.

 When written as an eigenvalue problem, the eigenvalues give the allowed energies of the system.
-Pauli's exclusion principle (Wolfgang Pauli (1900-58) also dates from 1925, as do the Pauli spin matrices (cf. quaternions).
+Pauli's exclusion principle (Wolfgang Pauli (1900-58)